KiraDiShira/SeriousCryptography/1ENCRYPTION/README.md

 For some ciphers, the ciphertext is the same size as the plaintext; for some others, the ciphertext is slightly longer.
 However, ciphertexts can never be shorter than plaintexts.

+## The Vigenère Cipher

+letters are shifted by values defined by a key, a collection of letters that represent numbers based on their position in the alphabet.
+For example, if the key is DUH, letters in the plaintext are shifted using the values 3, 20, 7 because D is three letters after A, U is 20 letters after A, and H is seven letters after A. The 3, 20, 7 pattern repeats until you’ve encrypted the entire plaintext.
+For example, the word CRYPTO would encrypt to FLFSNV using DUH as the key: C is shifted three positions to F, R is shifted 20 positions to L, and so on.

+# How Ciphers Work

 We can try to abstract out the workings of a cipher, first by identifying its two main components: a **permutation** and a **mode of operation**.
 A permutation is a function that transforms an item (in cryptography, a letter or a group of bits) such that each item has a unique inverse (for example, the Caesar cipher’s three-letter shift).
 A mode of operation is an algorithm that uses a permutation to process messages of arbitrary size.

 ## The Permutation